The need for new approaches to mental health

 What's holding progress back

-Even as our understanding of mental health improves, this knowledge isn’t reaching young people quick enough.
+Even as our understanding of mental health improves, this knowledge isn’t reaching young people quickly enough.
 Several key barriers continue to delay meaningful change.

 Knowledge isn't joined up

-Knew discoveries are emerging across neuroscience, immunology, gut health, psychology and more.
-But without better integration, it's difficult to connect these insights and apply them to prevention, early intervention and system-wide improvements.
+New discoveries are emerging across neuroscience, immunology, gut health, psychology and more.
+But without better integration, it's difficult to connect these insights and apply them effectively to prevention, early detection, diagnosis, and personalised management and treatment - and to system-wide improvements.

 A gap between research and real-world solutions

 Much of what we learn through research never becomes something a practitioner, policymaker, young person or parent can act on.
-Turning evidence into practical tools and services requires collaboration across sectors - and that doesn't happen by default.
+Turning evidence into effective and user-acceptable practical tools and services requires collaboration across sectors - and that doesn't happen by default.

 Slow and complex implementation

-Even when promising innovations are developed, their implementation can be delayed by the number of people and organisations involved in implementation; lack of knowledge, capacity or motivation for change; limited infrastructure and complexity of implementation within current systems.
+Even when promising innovations are developed, their implementation can be delayed by the number and range of people and organisations involved in implementation; lack of knowledge, capacity or motivation for change; limited infrastructure and the complexity of implementation within current systems.

-On average, it still takes 17 years* for research to become routine practice.
+On average, it takes 17 years* for research to become routine practice.

 How we're helping accelerate change